dsfhdshdjtsb/enchantments/README.md

 Inferno(I, II) - light enemies in a circle around the target on fire
   - Light enemies within ( (level + 1) * 2) blocks of the target for (level + 1) seconds
   - Uncommon
-  - Mutually exclusive with Fire Aspect.
+  - Mutually exclusive with Fire Aspect, Dueling

 Lifesteal(I, II, III, IV, V) - Damage enemies in a circle around the target, and heal based on the number of enemies hit
   - Circle has radius (2 + level)
-  - Damage all enemies in circle for 1 hp, heal for (number of enemies hit + level - 1) hp
+  - Damage all enemies in circle for 1 hp, heal for (number of enemies hit + level) hp
   - (15 - level) second cooldown(cooldown only decreases while holding the sword with lifesteal)
   - Uncommon
   - Mutually exclusive with sharpness, bane of arthopods, smite

+Combo(I) - Damage
 ### Bow
+Hunter - mark enemies you shoot, shoot marked enemies for bonus damage

+Zap - send out bolts of lightning from the target that bounce to nearby enemies until out of range
+  -

 ### Armor(all)
 Sorcery(I, II, III, IIII) - randomly gain status effects upon taking damage